koulkoudakis/custom-video-player/README.md

 ## Custom Video Player

-Custom video player using the HTML5 video element and it's JavaScript API with a custom design
+Custom video player using the HTML5 video element and its JavaScript API with a custom design.

 ## Project Specifications